aaronland/webster/README.md

 # webster

-Generate a PDF file from a URL.
+Generate a PDF file from a URL (rendered by WebKit).

 ## Example